monkphin/Colour-Forge/README.md

 I also tested what the recipe pages could look like containing the same data in a modal, which again may be more aesthetically pleasing but has other considerations which make it less ideal, including less space to work with, possible complexity of code, etc.

-In both cases, I opted for single pages, rather than modals, this gave the content more room to breath on smaller screens and allowed the use of modal popups to show larger images for each recipe stage, as well as have a button to take the user directly to the full resolution version of the image in a new tab.
+In both cases, I opted for single pages, rather than modals, this gave the content more room to breath on smaller screens and allowed the use of modal pop ups to show larger images for each recipe stage, as well as have a button to take the user directly to the full resolution version of the image in a new tab.

 <details>
 <summary>Mobile</summary>